jdevfullstack-tutorials/code-testing/README.md

 in what they believe is the
 best for them.

+For me, personally, I write
+unit tests and integration
+tests for my projects, particularly
+Java.
+I had developed the projects first without knowing code testing in the first place.
+So I wrote them backwards.
+With that, I refactored the
+code in such a way that:
+1. a function will just
+return one value
+2. components should not
+be dependent on any other
+part of the program, if
+the developer can avoid
+it
+3. return values should
+be handled by arguments
+and should be returned
+properly

+Then, the effect is immediate: when you look at the code, it's really neat.
+And take note,
+I just write unit tests for
+components or functions that
+I feel I really need to focus on.

 Integration tests, on the other hand, are tests when you are combining several components: